 The Gerberian Shepsky is both a playful family dog and a good guard dog.
-These dogs are very smart, obedient, hard working and calm.
+These dogs are brilliant, obedient, hardworking and calm.

-In fact, though their muscular appearance and their ability to be aggressive towards threats may cause them to appear daunting to intruders, this breed of dog is extremely gentle and calm in temperament towards their owners.
-This makes them wonderful guard dogs.
+Though their muscular appearance and their ability to be aggressive towards threats may cause them to appear daunting to intruders, this breed of dog is extremely gentle and calm in temperament towards their owners.
+To make them wonderful guard dogs.

-In addition, as mentioned above, the Gerberian Shepsky was first used as a working dog.
+Also, as mentioned above, the Gerberian Shepsky was first used as a working dog.
 These dogs were used (and are still used) to pull sleds and to herd livestock.
-One of the things that has made them such great working dogs is their obedient temperaments and their intelligence.
+One of the things that have made them such great working dogs is their obedient temperaments and their intelligence.

 This has made them highly responsive to verbal commands and whistles.
 You can train a Gerberian Shepsky to perform a wide variety of actions at your command, which can be fun for both you and the dog!
 This characteristic is inherited from the German Shepherd side of their parentage.

-Gerberian Shepskies are very curious dogs, and this is one reason why they are widely used by the police as search and rescue dogs.
-They also make wonderful scout dogs due to this curious streak in their nature.
+Gerberian Shepskies are curious dogs, and this is one reason why the police widely use them as search and rescue dogs.
+They also make lovely scout dogs due to this curious streak in their nature.

 This personality trait, combined with the fact that these are very muscular and active dogs, means that you will need to keep your Gerberian Shepsky well entertained with plenty of toys and long walks where they can explore the terrain.